Updated June 29, 2023

 - A statistician should be able to consult with clients to discuss what data to be collected and how much data is needed to be collected.

-- A statistician should be able to interpret the data and making sure that the decisions he/she makes are not solely based on intuitions.
+- A statistician should interpret the data and make sure that the decisions he/she makes are not solely based on intuitions.

-- A statistician should be able to present his/her results to senior managers, regulatory authorities or clients thereby taking a call on the key decisions based on results and advising policymakers and government authorities.
+- A statistician should be able to present his/her results to senior managers, regulatory authorities, and clients, making key decisions based on results and advising policymakers and government authorities.

-- A statistician should be able to carry out research, often as part of a team and writing reports or articles for publication.
+- A statistician should be able to conduct research, often as part of a team, and write reports or articles for publication.

 Career Path in Statistics